nbhuiyan/b9/docs/BuildARuntime.md

 }
 ```

 Above is a classic program that we all know and love, Hello, World!
-It can be found in [test/hello.src]. `b9main()` is using one of the three base9 [primitive functions] (from our primitive f:unction library in [b9/js_compiler/b9stdlib.src]).
-Specifically, it's using `b9PrintString` to print to console.
-Currently, base9 is only capable of operating on integers.
-It can print strings, but it can't (yet) perform operations on them.
+It can be found in [test/hello.src]. `b9main` is the entry point to our program, like `int main` in C. The base9 compiler includes a tiny library of functions with every compiled program.
+The library is called b9stdlib and it can be found in [b9/js_compiler/b9stdlib.src].
+Each of the functions in b9stdlib call base9 [primitive functions].
+In the Hello, World! program, `b9main` uses `b9PrintString` from b9stdlib to write text to the console.

 [test/hello.src]: https://github.com/b9org/b9/blob/master/test/hello.src
 [primitive functions]: ./Dictionary.md#primitive-function